The following types of information are stored in the post office:

 Historical Note: In earlier versions of GroupWise, the GroupWise client wrote user messages to the POA output queue when using direct access to the post office.
-In GroupWise 6.x and later, client/server access to the post office is the preferred method.
+In GroupWise 6.x, client/server access to the post office is the preferred method.

 The MTA input queue in each post office (post_office\wpcsin) is the same as the POA output queue.
 The MTA picks up user messages deposited there by the POA and transfers them to other domains and post offices.

 For a mapped or UNC link between the domain and post office, the MTA requires read/write access rights to its input/output queues in the post office.
 For a TCP/IP link, no access rights are required because messages are communicated to the MTA by way of TCP/IP.